TobCraft3521/my-own-neural-network/README.md

 # My own neural network from scratch
-Yup - still in "production"
+Yup - still in "development"